osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 ## Overview

 The Audio/video notes plugin extends the functional capabilities of storing the information about a geolocation by giving the user options to create their own representations in different formats, such as: a photo note, a video note, or an audio file, and tie them to a geographical place, or the current position.
-The recording options are provided with the context menu of a POI, and/or a widget.
+The recording options are provided with the Audio/video notes widget, and/or the context menu of a POI.
 The resulted data is automatically saved to the central storage from where it is convenient to manage and share anything needed.

 Simultaneously, all created audio/video notes make up a Recording layer that if configured to show up on the map, provides a different view on the recorded data and means for managing it.
-Within the Recording layer, the audio-visual notes are laid out as POIs across the map, thus creating a user-made map narrative.
+Within the Recording layer, the audio/video notes are laid out as POIs across the map, thus creating a user-made map narrative.

 ![Audio video notes intro](/assets/images/plugins/audio-video-notes/audio-video-intro.png)

 >**NOTE**: As of March, 2022, the audio/video notes functionality is available for **Android only**.

+&nbsp;&nbsp;&nbsp;&nbsp;

 ## Setup

 The audio/video notes are provided with the Audio/video notes plugin, and require the following setup:

-1. Enable the Audio/video notes plugin.
+1. Enable the plugin.

+2. Make certain the widget is added to the screen of the device.

-2. Configure the recording settings per profile.
+3. Configure the recording settings per profile.

 ### Enable plugin